 When will chemical trespass by corporations into your body, without your informed consent, be recognized as the crime that it is?

 While phasing out PBDEs, regulations for burn testing mattresses were craftily revised.
-As a result, mattresses are now required to pass a “fire barrier“ test.
-This change allowed PU foam manufacturers to stop infusing FRs into PU foam formulations, but it did not require them to do so.
+As a result, mattresses are now required to pass a “fire barrier” test.
+This change allowed PU foam manufacturers to stop infusing FRs directly into PU foam formulations, but it did not require them to do so.
 Depending on manufacturer, FRs may, or may not, be inside the PU foam of your mattress.
-Most mattress makers opted to move FRs to the textiles covering the PU foam.
+Most mattress makers went along with moving FRs to the textile coverings because it shifted negative publicity away PU foam.
 These FR “barrier textiles” often contain relatively innocuous materials such as glass fibre, rayon, and viscose.
 Unfortunately, these materials are combined with one or more chemical FRs that are no less alarming than PBDEs.
 The fire barrier in your mattress may contain Boric Acid which represses fire, but is also a biocide used to kill cockroaches.
 Boric acid absorbs through human skin.
 Long term exposure may culminate in damage to kidney function.
 If not Boric acid, your mattress fire barrier may contain Antimony Trioxide.
 Widely acknowledged as a carcinogen, Antimony can become airborne and may trigger or worsen respiratory irritation, pneumoconiosis, chronic intestinal inflammation and pulmonary toxicity.
 Melamine is another FR sometimes used in mattress fire barriers because its high nitrogen content suppresses fire.
 You may recall Melamine was the chemical that contaminated baby food in China, and dog food that killed pets in the United States.
 Melamine can be absorbed through human skin, irritate airways and eyes.
 Chronic exposure may cause cancer, kidney and reproductive damage.
 Any dive into melamine inevitably mentions it in conjunction with cyanide and formaldehyde.
 There are more FRs than these, and many whose chemical composition is unknown, because there is no requirement to publicly disclose any information.

 Public information about recent FR developments is shielded by proprietary claims.
 Most major mattress brands do not divulge any details about their FRs.
 Within the conventional mattress industry, it’s ‘don’t ask, don’t tell’.
 Nevertheless, a 2015 EPA update on PU foam and FR formulations concluded that the “human health endpoints” they evaluated continue to include, “acute toxicity, carcinogenicity, genotoxicity, reproductive toxicity, developmental toxicity, neurotoxicity, repeated dose toxicity, skin sensitization, respiratory sensitization, eye irritation, and dermal irritation”.
 The revolving door of chemical fire retardant solutions is no solution at all.